Musical notation is a way to capture a composer's musical ideas in writing. Today, we will focus on voices.

 3. Save space in your score

-Another use you can give to this feature is simply to make your score more compact.
-Instead of using two different parts, you can use two voices in the same part and assign one part to each voice.
-For example, for a choir, you can add the soprano as voice 1 and the tenor as voice 2.
+Instead of using two different parts, you can use two voices in the same part.
+For a choir, you can add soprano as voice 1 and tenor as voice 2.

 Bonus tip